 If left untreated, kidney cancer can progress and spread to other areas of the body, such as the bones, lungs or brain.
 Therefore, as with other types of cancer, early evaluation is important for improving the likelihood that treatment will be effective.

 Diagnostic and treatment services for kidney cancer

 Moffitt Cancer Center offers a comprehensive range of diagnostic, treatment and supportive care services to help patients with kidney cancer.
-Our multispecialty team collaborates as a tumor board and meets regularly to ensure each patient at Moffitt receives an individualized treatment plan that is tailored to his or her unique needs.
+Our multispecialty team collaborates as a tumor board and meets regularly to ensure complex patients at Moffitt receive an individualized treatment plan that is tailored to his or her unique needs.

 If you have already been diagnosed or suspect that you may have kidney cancer, you can visit Moffitt Cancer Center to speak with a specialist.
 Call 1-888-663-3488 or fill out a new patient registration form to schedule an appointment.
 We welcome patients with or without a referral.